rolandbreedveld/nest-api/README.md

 - In the Headers tab, under General, copy the entire Request URL (beginning with https://accounts.google.com, ending with nest.com).
 This is your $issue_token.
 - In the Filter box, enter oauth2/iframe
 - Several network calls will appear in the Dev Tools window.
 Click on the last iframe call.
-- In the Headers tab, under Request Headers, copy the entire cookie value (include the whole string which is several lines long and has many field/value pairs - do not include the Cookie: prefix).
-This is your $cookies; make sure all of it is on a single line.
+- In the Headers tab, under Request Headers (be shure it's the request header not the other ones!!), copy the entire cookie value (include the whole string which is several lines long and has many field/value pairs - do not include the Cookie: prefix).
+This is your $cookies; make sure all of it is on a single line. \
+Be shure, the cookie and token values are placed between '' and the row ends with a ;

 Create in Domoticz virtual Devices: